-All S&E Plans shall be submitted to the Town Engineer or recommendation prior to the filing of any application with either the Planning and Zoning Commission or the Zoning Board of Appeals, as applicable or prior to the issuance of a Zoning Permit.
-The Town Engineer shall review the plan to determine compliance with Section 5 below and shall inform the appropriate authority and the applicant of his/her recommendation.
-Upon receipt of the Town Engineer's recommendations, the Zoning Enforcement Officer shall certify that the plan complies with the requirements of this Section.
+All S&E Plans shall be submitted to the Town Engineer for approval prior to construction activity or prior to the issuance of a Zoning Permit or, if applicable, simultaneously with the filing of any application with either the Planning and Zoning Commission or the Zoning Board of Appeals.
+The Town Engineer shall review the plan to determine compliance with provisions of this Section and shall inform the appropriate authority and the applicant of his/her recommendation or approval, as the case may be.
+Upon receipt of the Town Engineer's approval, the Zoning Enforcement Officer or Town Planner shall certify that the plan complies with the requirements of this Section.